 1 small hand full of cilantro with stems… maybe 3 stems worth

 1. Saute onions and peppers for 3 minutes over medium heat, then add beans and tomatoes.

 2. Add cilantro and chipotle and cover and cook over low heat for 20 minutes.

-Ever asked, “How can I prepare a healthy zucchini dish for may family get together”?
-This delicious appetizer recipe will inspire you to create savory zucchini pancakes that are a crowd pleaser.
+Ever asked, “How can I prepare a healthy zucchini dish for my family get together”? …

 Created by: Keith Snow